JS-DevTools/omnipath/README.md

 ### `join(path1, path2, ..., [options])`
-Joins multiple path segments together and normalizes the result.

 - **path1, path2, ...** (_optional_) - `string` or `Url` or `OmniPath`<br>
 The path parts to join.
 See [`parse`](#parsepath-options) for details.